stephentuso/welcome-android/README.md

 WIP

+Note: Anyone who cloned this will need to make a fresh clone, I used [BFG](https://github.com/rtyley/bfg-repo-cleaner) to remove some unneeded files so all the commits are different from those in the original repository.

-An easy to use and customizable welcome screen.
+An easy to use and customizable welcome screen for Android apps.

 I would not recommend using this in production quite yet, it is early in development and will receive many changes over the next week or two.